Signup for our Newsletter

-However, under Massachusetts law, the City has the option to purchase the property for $400,000.
-The City has agreed to assign its purchase option to Greenbelt.
-Greenbelt will acquire the property, sell approximately 13 acres of forestland to the City for water supply protection for $150,000, and retain the remainder.
-Limited farming will continue on the fields that Greenbelt will own, keeping the fields open while ensuring farming practices don’t impact drinking water.
+However, under Massachusetts law, the City exercised its option to purchase the property for $400,000.
+The City assigned its purchase option to Greenbelt, who acquired the property, sold approximately 13 acres of forestland to the City for water supply protection for $150,000, and retained the remainder.
+Limited farming will continue on the fields that Greenbelt owns, keeping the fields open while ensuring farming practices don’t impact drinking water.

-The Corliss Hill Conservation Project would allow Greenbelt to create a new public trail that would connect to existing trails, offering maps and signage as described in this local news article.
+The Corliss Hill Conservation Project allows Greenbelt to create a new public trail that will connect to existing trails, offering maps and signage as described in this local news article.

 Preserving this parcel will catalyze the conservation of the adjacent property, which was historically part of the same farm.
 The neighboring owners have agreed to preserve their land, as well, if 97 Corliss Hill Road is able to be preserved, resulting in over 40 acres of land permanently protected in this important watershed.